Find Affordable College Courses

 137 Yearly Graduations

-University of Chicago comes in at #2 on our list of the most popular colleges offering master's degrees in liberal arts / sciences and humanities.
+University of Chicago is the 2nd most popular school in the nation for students seeking a master's degree in liberal arts / sciences & humanities.
 Each year, around 17,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $59,256 per year, while in-state graduate students, on average, pay $62,640 per year.
-During the 2020-2021 academic year, 137 people received their master's degree in liberal arts / sciences and humanities from UChicago.
-About 63% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $63,801 per year, while in-state graduate students, on average, pay $65,145 per year.
+During the most recent year for which we have data, 137 people received their master's degree in liberal arts / sciences & humanities from UChicago.
+About 60% of this group were women, and 14% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in liberal arts / sciences & humanities at University of Chicago make a median salary of 51,346.

 #3